holochain/docs-pages/src/pages/get-started/install-advanced.md

 sudo chown root:root node_modules/electron/dist/chrome-sandbox && sudo chmod 4755 node_modules/electron/dist/chrome-sandbox
 ```

-You'll have to do this for every hApp project that uses `@holochain/hc-spin`.
+You'll have to do this for every hApp project that uses `hc-spin`.

 There are other fixes [outlined in the Ubuntu 24.04 release notes](https://discourse.ubuntu.com/t/ubuntu-24-04-lts-noble-numbat-release-notes/39890#p-99950-unprivileged-user-namespace-restrictions-15) that can solve the problem; if you'd like to learn more, read through them all and choose the one that feels most appropriate for you.